microsoft/fluentui/packages/react-components/react-color-picker-preview/library/docs/Spec.md

 On navigation and color select the screen reader should read the following:

-1. `aria-labelledby` of the root component, e.g. "ColorPicker"
+1. `aria-labelledby` of the root component, e.g. "ColorPicker, 2D slider"
-2. `aria-roledescription` of the input slider, e.g. "2D slider"
-3. `aria-valuetext` with the color description.
+2. `aria-label` of the input element with the color description.

 **Example**: "ColorPicker, 2D slider, Red 10, Green 132, Blue 228, Azure Radiance"